 Procore is intended primarily for general contractors, but is also a great fit for construction managers, subcontractors, and owners.
 The product is totally customizable at purchase, so users can choose the tools they need, making it a good fit for any size user or business.
 However, it is probably best suited for businesses doing about $5 million or more in annual business.

 Procore’s platform is offered as an online (cloud-based) app for desktop computers.
-They also offer mobile apps for iOS, Android, and Windows devices.
-This makes them convenient and easy to use when on the go, and ideal for users who need collaboration capabilities.
-Their online platform and mobile apps are among the cleanest and most modern user interfaces of any project management tool – in part because of their young team of software developers and product managers
+It’s also available via mobile apps for iOS, Android, and Windows devices.
+This makes Procore convenient and easy to use when on the go, and ideal for users who need collaboration capabilities.
+Procore’s online platform and mobile apps have some of the cleanest and most modern interfaces of any project management tool (in part, because of its young team of software developers and product managers).

-Procore offers much more than a slick interface, with one of the most complete feature offerings of any tool we’ve reviewed.
-Procore’s suite of tools offers features that span a variety of needs from bidding to closeout.
-Their project management tool includes features to address user needs in bidding, daily logs, drawings, emails, meetings, project photos, punch lists, RFIs, scheduling, project specifications, submittals, timecards, and transmittals.
+Procore offers much more than a slick interface though, having one of the most complete feature sets of any tool we’ve reviewed.
+These features include: bidding, daily logs, drawings, emails, meetings, project photos, punch lists, RFIs, scheduling, project specifications, submittals, time cards, and transmittals.

-For the features that Procore doesn’t include, they offer a number of product integrations, for Sage 300 CRE, Sage 100 Contractor Connector, Docusign, Microsoft Project, Primavera P6, Vista, Spectrum, Quickbooks, Buildingconnected, Isqft, and ProEst (for estimating).
+For the features that Procore doesn’t include, it offers a number of product integrations.
+Some popular integration partners include Sage 300 CRE, Sage 100 Contractor Connector, Docusign, Microsoft Project, Primavera P6, Vista, Spectrum, Quickbooks, Buildingconnected, Isqft, and ProEst (for estimating).

 Procore’s pricing cannot be simplified to a one-size-fits-all model.
 The cost of the software is a function of the types of projects and volume of business that is run through the platform.
-And while pricing isn’t clear until you dig in to specifics with their sales team, the majority of users find significant value in Procore’s platform.
-Over half of superintendents, project engineers, and project managers said that they save over 5 hours a week thanks to Procore.
-Furthermore, over 76% of users said that they were able to reduce the duration of a 6 month project by over 3 days.
-Especially for large projects, that time savings can significantly improve the bottom line of a project, and the software more than pays for itself.
+And while pricing isn’t clear until you get into specifics with the sales team, the majority of users find significant value in Procore’s platform.
+Over half of superintendents, project engineers, and project managers said that they save over five hours a week thanks to Procore.
+Furthermore, over 76% of users said that they were able to reduce the duration of a six-month project by more than three days.
+Especially for large projects, where time savings can significantly improve the bottom line, the software more than pays for itself.

 The last thing we’ll mention about Procore is their outstanding service.
-With a subscription to their product, they include product training and ongoing support with an outstanding staff of representatives.
-Product reviews show high satisfaction with Procore’s customer service.
+With a subscription to the product, Procore includes product training and ongoing support with an outstanding staff of representatives.
+Product reviews show high satisfaction with Procore’s customer service team.

-Because of Procore’s extensive feature set, convenient integrations, and great reputation, they are our top recommendation and we rate them Best Overall Construction Project Management Software.
+Because of Procore’s extensive feature set, convenient integrations, and great reputation, it is our top recommendation, and we rate it the best overall construction project management software.

 Buildertrend (Best for Remodelers)

-Buildertrend is a fairly new business, founded only in 2007.
+Buildertrend is a fairly new software company, founded in 2007.
 However, it’s already become one of the most widely used construction project management tools.
 The company offers stellar customer service and scores an A+ with the Better Business Bureau.

-Buildertrend is designed for construction projects for home building, remodeling, and specialty contracting, but can even be used for commercial projects.
+Buildertrend is designed for home building, remodeling, and specialty contracting, but can also be used for commercial projects.
 As a project management tool, it’s best used if everyone involved in the project buys in and uses the product to track progress and updates.

-Buildertrend’s platform provides more than just construction project management – it also includes features that span the pre-sale process, financial management, and customer relationship management.
-This review speaks only to their project management capabilities, but buyers are getting many more than a project management solution.
-To learn more, read our full review of Buildertrend’s estimating solution.
+Buildertrend’s platform provides more than just construction project management—it also includes features that span presales, financial management, and customer relationship management.
+This review speaks only to its project management capabilities, but Buildertrend customers get much more than just a project management solution.
+To learn more, also check out our review of Buildertrend’s estimating software.

-Buildertrend’s cloud-based platform can be accessed via any device with a web browser and also through their iOS or Android apps.
-The same easy to navigate and clean interface is used on each of their platforms.
-Since the platform is online and app-based, the developers at Buildertrend are consistently releasing updates, which all users receive instantly.
+Buildertrend’s cloud-based platform can be accessed via any device with a web browser and also through its iOS and Android apps.
+The same easy-to-navigate and clean interface is used on each of the Buildertrend products.
+Since the platform is online and app-based, the developers at Buildertrend constantly release updates and improvements, which all users receive instantly.

 Buildertrend has a powerful suite of features addressing project management and much more.
-Their project management tools include daily logs to keep project teams up to date, to-do’s for creating and tracking action items, scheduling to keep the team informed and on schedule, in-platform messaging, and a ton of other features to help teams collaborate and efficiently meet project deadlines.
-Other features include document and photos storage and sharing, warranties / punchlists, and plan markup.
+Their project management tools include daily logs to keep teams accountable, to-do lists for creating and tracking action items, scheduling functionality, in-platform messaging, and a ton of other collaboration features that help with efficiency and meeting deadlines.
+Other features include document and photos storage, punchlists, and plan markup.

 Plan Markup with Buildertrend for Project Management

-Buildertrend’s product covers a lot of needs, but they also offer a large suite of integrations for users who work in other technologies.
-Some of the popular software that Buildertrend connects with include:
+Buildertrend’s product covers a lot of needs, but it also offers a large suite of integrations for users who work with other technologies.
+Some popular software that Buildertrend connects with include: